-School or Division School of Pure and Applied Sciences Program or Certificate AA General Education Program Proposed by (faculty only) Dr. Ivana Ilic, Don Ransford Presenter (faculty only) Don Ransford Note that the presenter (faculty) listed about ove must be present at the Curriculum Committee meeting ool or Division and be resubmitted for a later date.
-Submission date 2/28/2020 All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflecte d on the completed and signed proposal.
-Approve ☐ Do Not Approve Mary R. Mycis 4/8/2020 Curriculum Committee Chair Signature Date Registar's office is 1 equestiong 2020 eff. date.
-Control of the Contro 0 ☐ Approve ☐ Do Not Approve Provost Signature Date 1 All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sign nature Date
+School or Division School of Pure ar f Pure and Applied Sciences Program or Certificate AA General Educ AA General Education Program Proposed by (faculty only) Dr. Ivana Ilic, Dor Ivana Ilic, Don Ransford Presenter (faculty only) Don Ransford The state of the s Note that the presenter (faculty) liste or the proposal will be returned to th : [March 18] - [M nt at the Curriculum Committee meeting I be resubmitted for a later date.
+Submission date 2/28/2020 approval or denial of a proposal is ref Approve Curriculum Committee Chair Signatur d and signed proposal.
+Do Not Approve Date ☐ Approve - 0 Do Not Approve Provost Signature Date All Curriculum proposals require revie ew by the Office of Acco ountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectivenes ss Signature Date